-At present property ownership by foreign nationals in Thailand remains relatively restrictive!
+Property ownership by foreign nationals in Thailand remains relatively restrictive.

-Thai property ownerships laws for foreigners follows 2 simple rules of thumb:
+Thai property ownerships laws for foreigners follows 2 simple rules that you should be aware of:

-This restriction has always been a contentious topic and land ownership by foreign nationals is always the subject of heated and emotional debate!
+This restriction has always been in place and land ownership by foreign nationals is not permitted under current laws.

-There has always been a concern from the general Thai public that a liberalization of real estate laws would destabilize the market and result in a foreign “takeover”.
-Many fear that this shift could potentially affect local buyers and landlords; especially those on the lower-end of the socioeconomic ladder, who are more sensitive to the price fluctuations of land.
+There is a concern from the general Thai public that a liberalisation of real estate laws could undermine the market and result in a takeover by foreigners.
+Many fear that this shift could potentially affect local buyers and landlords, especially those on the lower-end of the socio-economic ladder, who are more sensitive to the price fluctuations of properties and land.

-With many foreign buyers and investors unwilling or uninterested in buying condominiums due to the lack of control over the land rights.
+Many foreign buyers and investors are unwilling or uninterested in buying properties due to the lack of control over land rights/ restrictions.

-The COVID-19 pandemic and the economic shock it has created for the economy has inadvertently spurred the Thai Government to mull the review of the foreign real estate ownership laws.
+The COVID-19 pandemic and the economic shock it created has spurred the Thai Government to consider ways to review the foreign real estate ownership laws.

-The review of the current laws by the Thai Government has not been officially announced, however numerous rumors have been circulating in the Thai Press.
+The review of the current laws by the Thai Government was officially announced, however numerous updates have been circulating in the Thai Press.

-Currently the Condominium Act, B.E.
-2522 (1979), only allows a “Foreign Quota” of up to 49% of a condominium complex to be owned by foreigners; this could be modified upwards to between 70% and 80% of a condominium.
+The Condominium Act, B.E.
+2522 (1979), only allows a “Foreign Quota” of up to 49% of a condominium complex to be owned by foreigners.
+This could be modified upwards to between 70% and 80% of a condominium.

 This amendment would still maintain that only 49% of foreign owners would be granted voting rights in the co-owners’ annual general meetings.
 This caveat would help sooth critics and ensure protection of Thai interests.

-The Thai Land Code currently allows wealthy non-Thai individuals to own land for residential purposes; however, the minimum value of the land needs to be Bt40 million up to a maximum area of 1 rai and a special application needs to be made to the Ministry of Interior.
-However, this special exemption has largely been beyond the reach of most retail homebuyers and investors.
+The Thai Land Code currently allows wealthy non-Thai individuals to own land for residential purposes, however, the minimum value of the land needs to be THB 40 million up to a maximum area of 1 rai and a special application needs to be made to the Ministry of Interior.
+This special exemption has largely been beyond the reach of most retail homebuyers and investors.

-The proposed changes to the real estate laws could pave the way to foreign ownership of houses in “housing projects” with a value of around Bt10-15 million.
-These housing projects would be limited to a “foreign quota” where only up to 49% of the project can be owned by foreign nationals.
+The proposed changes to the real estate laws could pave the way to foreign ownership of houses in “housing projects” with a value of around THB 10-15 million.
+This housing projects would be limited to a “foreign quota” where up to 49% of the project can be owned by foreign nationals.

-According to the Thai Civil and Commercial Code the maximum land lease term is currently only 30-years.
+According to the Thai Civil and Commercial Code, the maximum land lease term is 30-years.
 This could be extended to 30-50 years lease terms with renewable rights of 40 years per term.

-Will these amendments to Thailand’s real estate laws be confirmed?
+When these amendments to Thailand’s real estate laws be confirmed

-All these proposed amendments would be momentous and a positive wide-reaching change for Thailand’s real estate landscape.
-This could potentially reinvigorate the battered and struggling real estate industry, stimulating an important influx of foreign buyers!
+All these proposed amendments could provide a positive change for Thailand’s real estate landscape.
+This could reinvigorate the real estate industry, stimulating an important influx of foreign buyers.

-Unfortunately, rumors of changes in the Thai real estate laws have always abounded and this is not the first time these changes are being “reviewed and mulled”.
-Therefore, whether these amendments are officialized and efficiently implemented is as uncertain as ever.
+However, changes in the Thai real estate laws have always abounded and this is not the first time these changes are being “reviewed and mulled”.
+Whether these amendments are confirmed and efficiently implemented is a matter of time.